Preserve and draught proof your sash windows, saving your properties original features while updating thermal performance at the same time.

 - Sash's are carefully removed from the box frame

--Sash's are planed over both faces to remove build up of old paint where needed, enabling us to check the condition of the timber and the joints.
+-Using a specialist infra red speed heater the paint on both faces of the sashes is removed, enabling us to check the condition of the timber and the joints.
 Any remedial work is carried out on the sash's, the sashes are grooved to take our draught seal, and two coats of paint is applied, one primer and one undercoat, ready for a final top coat finish.
+We also offer a traditional linseed oil based paint, that offers long term protection, to naturally preserve and nourish the timber found in traditional period windows.

 - Box frames are checked over for decay, any rotten timber is removed and replaced.
-Loose paint is removed from the box frame and any imperfections or damage is repaired and filled with a two part epoxy resin filler.
+Loose paint is removed from the box frame and any imperfections or damage is repaired.
 The Box frame then recieves two coats of paint, primer and undercoat.

 -Sash weights are checked and adjusted accordingly, the sash cords are replaced, and the pulley wheels freed, and oiled.